The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Background and data

 \subsection{Exploratory data analysis}

-To facilitate exploratory analyses, we present a series of graphical representations to uncover meaningful relationships and emphasize patterns about environmental perception and highlight its main challenges.
-Our starting point is to recognize that, in the Italian case as well, perception is linked to both contextual and individual factors.

-For instance, Figure~\ref{fig:regional_influence} shows the marginal distribution of responses to Question~\ref{q:1} across Italian regions, ordered by the proportion of neutral respondents.
-Nationwide, We observe considerable variability across regions, primarily in the proportion of respondents providing neutral and positive evaluations.
+We present exploratory plots to assess whether perception is associated with both contextual and individual factors in Italy.
+Figure~\ref{fig:regional_influence} shows the distribution of responses across Italian regions, ordered by the proportion of neutral respondents.
+Substantial between-region variability emerges, mainly in the proportion of neutral and positive evaluations.
 For instance, Friuli-Venezia Giulia exhibits both the lowest share of neutral responses and the highest share of positive ones.
-In contrast, Basilicata is characterized by the highest proportion of neutral responses and, at the same time, the lowest proportion of positive evaluations.
-Between-region variability of environmental perception can be attributed to the strong heterogeneity of the country, which encompasses not only diverse territorial features -- from coastal zones to the highest peaks in Europe -- but also marked differences in population composition, wealth, risk exposure, lifestyles, and health conditions \citep{stival2024bayesian}.

-The Friuli-Venezia Giulia and Basilica regions differ in several aspects, such as wealth, education level, age distribution, and health status.
-For example, approximately $30\%$ of municipalities in Friuli-Venezia Giulia have an MFI above the national average, compared to $86\%$ in Basilicata To this end, Figure \ref{fig:ISTAT} explores the association between municipality-level variables, obtained from external data sources (i.e., SHARE-ENV and ISTAT), and the responses to Question~\ref{q:1}.
+In contrast, Basilicata exhibits the highest proportion of neutral responses and the lowest proportion of positive evaluations.
+This between-region variability likely reflects the pronounced heterogeneity of the Italian context, encompassing differences on physical geography, population composition, socio-economic conditions, wealth, exposure to environmental risks, lifestyles, and health status \citep{stival2024bayesian}.
+For example, approximately $30\%$ of municipalities in Friuli-Venezia Giulia have an MFI above the national average, compared to $86\%$ in Basilicata.
+To this end, Figure \ref{fig:ISTAT} explores the association between municipality-level variables, obtained from external data sources (i.e., SHARE-ENV and ISTAT), and the responses to Question~\ref{q_1}.